-Crime rates can be the deciding factor for anyone looking to relocate to a new area.
-Danville gets top scores for their low violent crime rates of 35 crimes per 100,000 residents, which are significantly lower than the national average.
+Crime rates can be the deciding factor for anyone looking to relocate to a new area as the result is often a greater level of safety and security as well as an improved quality of life.
+Danville gets top scores for their low violent crime rates of 47 crimes per 100,000 residents, which are significantly lower than the national average.

 |Average one way commute||32min||28min||26min|